-Now imagine you have let go of some of your sentimental items.
-Getting rid of the things that don’t have a lot of value or meaning to you.
+Now imagine you let go of some of your sentimental items, getting rid of the things that don’t have a lot of value or meaning to you.
 Instead of digging through boxes of “stuff”, you know exactly where the item is.
 Maybe you’re even displaying it in your house or using it so you can enjoy and appreciate it every day.

 This is the perfect example of “less is more”.
-Decluttering sentimental items and only keeping the ones that you truly value and are meaningful, lets you enjoy, use and/or appreciate those important items even more.
+Decluttering sentimental items and only keeping the ones that you truly value and are meaningful, lets you enjoy, use, find and/or appreciate those important items even more.

-11 Ways to Make Decluttering Sentimental Items Easy
+11 Ways to Make Decluttering Sentimental Items Easier

 But decluttering sentimental items can be hard.
-We have emotional connections to our sentimental items.
+It’s easy to feel an emotional connection to your sentimental items.
 It can be hard to decide which items are truly special, and which are adding clutter and burdening you.

 1. Dive in!

-When we know something is going to be hard, like decluttering sentimental items, sometimes we avoid and procrastinate doing it.
-The project starts to loom over us.
-And can even grow into a bigger or scarier job in our minds the longer we put it off and worry about it.
+When you know something is going to be hard, like decluttering sentimental items, it can be easy to let yourself avoid and procrastinate doing it.
+But doing this lets the project start to loom over you.
+And can even make it grow into a bigger or scarier job in your mind the longer you put it off and worry about it.

 Sometimes the best way to tackle a big project is to dive in and get started!
 Stop putting it off and worrying about how hard it will be, and just get started.

-Often once we get going, we realize it’s not as hard or scary as we imagined it to be.
-Taking the first step and starting can be the hardest step.
+Often once you get going, you realize it’s not as hard or as scary as you imagined it to be.
+Taking the first step and starting can often be the hardest step.
 Once you get going you build momentum, motivation and confidence to keep going.